ash-jc-allen/laravel-config-validator/README.md

 ### Publishing the Default Rulesets

-To get you started with validating your apps config, Laravel Config Validator comes with some default rulesets.
+To get you started with validating your app's config, Laravel Config Validator comes with some default rulesets.
 To start using these rulesets, you can publish them using the following command:

 ```bash
 php artisan vendor:publish --tag=config-validator-defaults
 ```

-The above command will copy the validation files and place in a ` config/validation ` folder in your project.
+The above command will copy the validation files and place in a ` config-validation ` folder in your project's root.
 These rules are just to get you started, so there are likely going to be rule in the files that don't apply to your app.
 So, once you've published them, feel free to delete them or edit them as much as you'd like.